OldRacingCars.com

 1. March 77B [8] (Roy Klomfass): New to Eddie Pinto and Team Gunston for Roy Klomfass to race in South African Formula Atlantic in 1977, using Swindon BDA engines.
 Retained by Team Gunston in 1978 for new driver Trevor van Rooyen.
 Retained again by Team Gunston for the 1978/79 season, when it was a spare car to Van Rooyen's new March 79B and was driven that season by Basil Van Rooyen at Kyalami in October 1978 (when Trevor was unwell), by Dave Charlton at Killarney later that month, and then by Trevor at two races.
 Later in 1979, it was raced twice by John Love.
 It was unused in 1980, then sold to Jeff Waberski after his DAW Supplies team's ex-Ian Scheckter March 78B was destroyed in a transporter fire.
 The 77B was fitted with a Mazda engine and raced by Bernard Tilanus for DAW Supplies from June 1981 onwards.
 It was raced by Dave Charlton for DAW around March/April 1982, then by Billy Maloney as a DAW entry later in 1982.
 Maloney crashed the car at some point, and acquired a March 782 to replace it in April 1983.
 The 77B was sold to Klaus Grogor's House of Sports Cars team for Grogor to drive in the 1983 season, and then retained by Grogor unused through 1984 and 1985.
 It was then sold to Gary Harrison who intended to convert it into a sports car for the 'Can-Am' series that absorbed Formula SA in 1986, but he only used in single seater form.
 The car was acquired by Dorino Treccani during the 1990s and sold to Andrew and Stuart Thompson in 2000.

 3. March 77B [17] (Bobby Scott): New to Andrew Thompson in South Africa, and raced by Bobby Scott in South Africa Formula Atlantic in 1977, with sponsorship from Sportsman Lager.
 Retained by Thompson and Scott for the 1978 season.
-At the end of that season, in May 1978, Thompson built another 77B from spares (77B/'AT') and the next time 77B/17 was seen was when it was hired to Tommy Dunne later in 1978 (now in the 1978/79 season) but crashed.
+After the end of that season, in June 1978, the car was damaged during a display exhibition at a shopping centre car park that had been converted into a mini race track for publicity purposes.
+Thompson built another 77B from spares (77B/'AT') for Scott to drive in the 1978/79 season, and the next time 77B/17 was seen was when it was hired to Tommy Dunne during that 1978/79 season but crashed at Welkom in June.
 The wreck was pushed to the back of Thompson's workshop and was not raced again.
 The salvaged tub and parts have remained in South Africa.

 4. March 77B [11] (John Gibb): New for Rupert Keegan to race in the South African Formula Atlantic series in early 1977, run for him by the Doug Shierson team and entered as Team Uniewinkels.
 Then run by Martin Flint and Roger Taylor for John Gibb to race for the rest of 1977.
 Retained by Flint & Taylor's Team Uniewinkels for 1978, when it was driven by Roy Klomfass.
 Moved to Alex Blignaut's Team Texan for the start of the 1978/79 season, still with Klomfass driving, as a spare car to the team's new March 79B.
 The 77B was then sold to Dave Hart's Team Valvoline.
 Hart fitted it with a BMW engine for the new Formula South Africa in 1979, then converted to a Mazda engine for 1980.
 It was then sold to Brian Ferris, who raced it in 1981 and in early 1982 before his new Ralt RT4/82 arrived.
 The 77B may have been raced by Ferris's friend Klaus Grogor in the latter half of 1982.
 In January 1983, it was sold to Fred Goddard who ran it for several drivers as part of his Petromark team over the next two seasons, including Braam Smith, Roy Carr, Derek Irving and Danie Mulder.
 It was unused in 1985, then driven by Ivano Moavero in 1986.
 Then retained by Goddard who took it with him to the UK when he emigrated in 1989 to set up Fred Goddard Racing.
 After Fred's death in July 2007, the 77B passed to his son Earl Goddard, and he sold it to Nick Beer around 2013.